Part-time Student Frequently Asked Questions

 7. Can I participate in Loyola's fall on-campus interviewing program?

-You may not participate in OCI if you are a part-time first year student who is NOT transferring to the full-time program in your second year.
+You may not participate in OCI if you are a part-time first year student.
 If you are a part-time second year, third year, or fourth year student, you may participate.

 8. What are my chances of legal employment after law school if I am not able to get any legal experience on my resume while in law school?